devilskitchen/auto-style-guide/README.md

 This is a little trickier, since there are a lot of variables.
 Set up is mainly done in ```style-guide/colour-config.less```

+This file tells the Style Guide where to find your colours file (check the path).

+You may also need to alter ```style-guide/kit-snippets/colours.kit``` depending on how many brand colours you have.
+Currently, the project is set up to accept two brand colours, but templates for extending this are covered.

 ## Top Menu

 The Top Menu will be built automatically from the ````<h2 class="sg-element">````